-Making small changes to housing design to create greater accessibility seems too difficult for the house building industry in spite of the many guidelines explaining what’s required.
-In Australia, marketing ploys using the “tick of approval” method to advance such changes have only appeared on select properties – mostly those through government procurement.
-What would happen if there were financial incentives instead of costs to have a home recognised as accessible or universally designed?
-This is the topic of an article from Norway which argues that grants can be a driving force for innovation in universal design and that this requires the collaboration of several different stakeholders.
+Making small changes to housing design to create greater accessibility seems too difficult for the house building industry.
+That’s in spite of the many guidelines explaining what’s required.
+What would happen if there were financial incentives to have a home recognised as accessible or universally designed?
+This is the topic of an article from Norway.
+It argues that grants can be a driving force for innovation in universal design and that this requires the collaboration of several different stakeholders.
 The research was funded by the Norwegian State Housing Bank.

-Given that the house building industry in Australia is a fragmented system where there is a reliance on regulations, rules, and protocols to hold it together, this research is timely as it recognises that collaboration is essential to innovation and improvements in design quality.
+The house building industry in Australia is a fragmented system.
+It relies on regulations, rules, and protocols to hold it together, this research recognises that collaboration is essential to innovation and improvements in design quality.

 The article, Grant as a Driving Force for Innovation in Universal Design is by Tina Therese Larsen and Torben Blindheim from the Norwegian State Housing Bank, Norway.